Auckland Volcanic Field | Dr John Seach

 Further reading

-Rout, D.J., Cassidy, J., Locke, C.A. and Smith, I.E., 1993.
+Rout, D.J. et al., 1993.
 Geophysical evidence for temporal and structural relationships within the monogenetic basalt volcanoes of the Auckland volcanic field, northern New Zealand.
 Journal of Volcanology and Geothermal Research, 57(1-2), pp.71-83.